astronomer/docs/software/configure-deployment.md

 ## Code deploy mechanisms

+Deploying code is the process of applying code from your local machine to an Astronomer Software Deployment.
+A code deploy can include an entire Astro project as a Docker image, or just the code in your Astro project `dags` directory.
 Astronomer Software supports a few different methods for deploying code to a Deployment.
 You can:

 - Deploy [project images](deploy-cli.md) or [DAGs only](deploy-dags.md) using the Astro CLI.
+Deploying a project image is the only way to deploy Airflow-level configurations and dependencies to a Deployment.
 - Deploy DAGs using an [NFS volume](deploy-nfs.md).
 - Deploy DAGs using [Git sync](git-sync.md).